Helmholtz-AI-Energy/propulate/docs/tut_hpo.rst

               "activation": ("relu", "sigmoid", "tanh"),  # activation function, str for categorical "learning_rate": (0.01, 0.0001)}  # learning rate, float for continuous

-When tuning the hyperparameters of an ML model, evaluating an individual during the optimization corresponds to training a neural network instance using a specific combination of hyperparameters to be optimized.
+When tuning an ML model's hyperparameters, evaluating an individual during the optimization corresponds to training a neural network instance using a specific combination of hyperparameters to be optimized.
 In addition, we need some model performance metric to assign each evaluated individual, i.e., tested hyperparameter combination, a scalar loss.
-Here, we choose the model's (negative) validation accuracy for this.
+We choose the model's (negative) validation accuracy for this.
 Remember that the ``Propulate`` loss function takes in a combination of those parameters that we want to optimize and returns a scalar value telling us how good this parameter combination actually was.
-For hyperparameter optimization, the loss function thus takes in a hyperparameter combination of our model, trains the model using this specific hyperparameter combination, and returns its validation accuracy as a loss for the evolutionary optimization.
+For hyperparameter optimization, the loss function thus takes in a hyperparameter combination of our model, trains the model using this specific hyperparameter combination, and returns its (negative) validation accuracy as a loss for the evolutionary optimization.
 Below, we show you how to do this using the example of the most important code snippets.
+The lines directly related to the hyperparameters we want to optimize are highlighted in pink.
 We start with defining the neural network which looks like this:

 .. code-block:: python
+    :emphasize-lines: 5,6,7,26,28,29,33-35,106,107,120

     class Net(LightningModule):
         """Neural network class."""